About Corrective Jaw Surgery (Orthognathic Surgery)

 This cosmetic concern is often indicative of jaw alignment issues.
 Chin augmentation or reduction is one of these cosmetic procedures.

-We provide complimentary consultation for corrective jaw surgery at PORTH.
+We provide a complimentary consultation for corrective jaw surgery at PORTH.
 Dr. Rooz will discuss the details of your orthodontic treatment along with your jaw surgery.

 What to Expect with Jaw Surgery

-When it comes time to prepare for the surgery, your dentist, orthodontist and oral maxillofacial surgeon will work together to determine the best course of action for your individual needs.
-There are many different types of jaw surgery.
+When it comes time to prepare for your jaw surgery, your dentist, orthodontist, and oral and maxillofacial surgeon will work together to determine the best course of action for your individual needs.

-The oral and maxillofacial surgeon ultimately determines (evaluating 3D radiographs aka x-rays) which corrective jaw surgical procedure is appropriate, and performs the surgery itself.
-However, it is important to understand that the treatment, which usually includes orthodontics before and after the actual surgery, may take a few years to complete.
+The oral and maxillofacial surgeon ultimately determines—which involves evaluating 3D radiographs (also known as X-rays)—which corrective jaw surgical procedure is appropriate, and performs the surgery itself.

 This is a long-term commitment, and your medical professionals will do their best to realistically estimate the time required for your treatment.
+They will guide you through each stage, ensuring you are informed and comfortable with the process.

-Of course, every patient’s situation is different in the degrees of misalignment.
+Of course, every patient’s situation is different in terms of the degree of misalignment.
 Your orthodontist and maxillofacial surgeon will create a specific treatment plan for you.
-Nonetheless, most treatment plans include specific stages.

 Surgery-First Approach